alex-eleva/shiny-octo-fortnight/proposal.md

 Briefly describe a problem that your team would like to solve.
 Describe at a high level a program that could solve that problem.

+A problem that our team would like to solve is the problem of managing/scheduling/prioritizing various events and tasks effectively, in order to be efficient in our day to day lives.

+Our program aims to solve that problem by allowing users to schedule events and tasks, and prioritize them based on different criteria (type of event, date, etc)
 ## Questions to answer for Exercise #2

 1. Name: Give your project proposal a name (and edit the top line of this file)